 The bar 'In peace"

 I entered and sat down with a big smile on my face.
-They had some different types of beer: Westvleteren blond, brown 8, and brown 12.
+The bar sold a few different types of beer: Westvleteren blond, brown 8, and brown 12.
 The last one had the strongest flavor and the most alcohol, so the choice was easily made.
-The waiter came to bring me my well-earned Westvleteren for which I had cycled +300 km through rain and wind.
+The waiter came to bring me my well-earned Westvleteren, for which I had cycled +300 km through rain and wind.

 I took a big sip and immediately felt myself relax.
-By the time I had finished the glass I was even more relaxed than before, I made it!
-Afterwards I had a look in the store.
-I wanted to buy a box containing all 3 types of Westvleteren trappist and a glas, but of course I didn't carry enough cash and couldn't pay by card.
-I just got the glas instead, it was the journey that mattered anyway.
-There was a map at the store showing all trappist breweries (Chimay, Westvleteren, Westmalle, Achel, Rochefort, Orval, and La trappe), my home town of Westerhoven was also indicated.
+By the time I had finished the glass, I was even more relaxed than before; I had made it!
+Afterward, I had a look in the store.
+I wanted to buy a box with all three types of Westvleteren Trappist and a glass, but I didn't carry enough cash and couldn't pay by card.
+I just got the glass instead; it was the journey that mattered anyway.
+There was a map at the store showing all Trappist breweries (Chimay, Westvleteren, Westmalle, Achel, Rochefort, Orval, and La Trappe), and my hometown of Westerhoven was also indicated.

 A map indicating all trappist breweries.

-When I went back outside I saw that the clear blue sky had turned into rain.
+When I went back outside, I saw that the clear blue sky had turned into rain.
 This wasn't great as I had left my panniers open so my sleeping bag could dry.
 Now it was even wetter than before.
-The wind had also turned so I still wouldn't have it from behind.
-I decided to cycle as far back as possible today, so I would definitely make it home by tomorrow.
+The wind had also turned, so I still wouldn't have it from behind.
+I decided to cycle as far back as possible today so that I would make it home by tomorrow.
 Spending three days and nights in the rain isn't too bad, but it is if you can't dry anything.
 Cycling went well, this time I passed through the center of Ierp, where there was a big church.

-Around 21:30 I had passed Izegem and started looking for a place to sleep.
-There was a protected forest in the area, which looked good.
+Around 21:30, I passed Izegem and started looking for a place to sleep.
+There was a protected forest in the area, which looked promising.
 That night I slept without my sleeping bag and mattress because they were too wet.
 I did keep my clothes on.
-It again rained super hard and throughout the night.
-No water came through my bivy bag, but because it was wet I didn't feel very warm.
+It again rained super hard throughout the night.
+No water came through my bivy bag, but I still wasn't warm because it was wet.